Russians go to polls after summer of protests

 - 'Smart voting' -

-Some 7.2 million people are eligible to elect 45 lawmakers in the Moscow parliament, which is dominated by the ruling United Russia party and never opposes the policies of staunchly pro-Kremlin Mayor Sergei Sobyanin.
+Some 7.2 million people are eligible to elect 45 lawmakers in the Moscow parliament, which is dominated by the ruling United Russia party.

 Navalny has put forward a "Smart Voting" plan urging Muscovites to support those who have the highest chances of beating pro-Kremlin candidates.
 Most of them are Communists.

-The 43-year-old lawyer describes the vote as a referendum on whether Russians trust authorities and the ruling party.
+The 43-year-old lawyer described the vote as a referendum on whether Russians trust authorities and the ruling party.

 "The only way to say 'NO' is coordinated voting for the strongest competitors of the United Russia candidates," he wrote.